Election result marks new dawn of integrity

 Teal promise realised

-Already, simply the following day after Allegra Spender’s election to parliament, changing Dave Sharma in Wentworth, one in all her pre-election guarantees has been fulfilled (“Teals to zero in on climate and corruption”, May 22).
+Already, simply the subsequent day after Allegra Spender’s election to parliament, changing Dave Sharma in Wentworth, one in all her pre-election guarantees has been fulfilled (“Teals to zero in on climate and corruption”, May 22).
 Her posters promised, “A better climate for Wentworth.”
 It has come to fruition.
-I may board my ferry with out being accosted with teal-clad lovers, and never having to run the gauntlet of A-frames.
+I might board my ferry with out being accosted with teal-clad fanatics, and never having to run the gauntlet of A-frames.
 The setting can also be improved with poster air pollution faraway from timber and energy poles.

 Alan Slade, Dover Heights

-I’m a middle-aged white man who lives in an prosperous suburb and can’t inform you how completely satisfied I’m to see so many succesful and well-qualified girls voted in.
-And much more importantly, whether or not they be blue, crimson or teal, their contribution ought to assist change the best way politics is run.
+I’m a middle-aged white man who lives in an prosperous suburb and can’t let you know how joyful I’m to see so many succesful and well-qualified girls voted in.
+And much more importantly, whether or not they be blue, pink or teal, their contribution ought to assist change the way in which politics is run.
 Enough of the shouty, win-lose mannequin and extra of the consultative win-win mannequin, please.

 Donald Sleer, Manly